Replace Power Steering Hoses on C2 C3 Corvette

 Removing Old Power Steering Hoses

-Replacing the power steering hoses is a messy job.
-Place a drip tray under the power steering pump and surrounding area.
 It's a good idea to keep a car cover on the car (or a few old towels) in case any fluid gets on the paint.

-Unless you like busted knuckles, wear work gloves to protect your hands while you are breaking free the fittings.
-Wear safety glasses, too.
-Disconnect the two P/S hoses from the control valve, letting the fluid drain out into a container.
+Disconnect the two hoses from the control valve, letting the fluid drain out into a tray or container.
 Remove the hoses.

-When removing the pressure hose from the steering pump, I used a 1" wrench on the large nut, then a 5/8" flare-nut wrench on the fitting.
+To remove the pressure hose from the steering pump, I used a 1" wrench on the large nut, then a 5/8" flare-nut wrench on the fitting.
 I used flare-nut wrenches to break the fittings free and then later to snug them back down.

-After you have the hoses disconnected, do not move the wheels or power steering fluid will shoot out of the ports!
-Dispose of the old fluid properly.
-It gets recycled with used engine oil.
+NOTE: After you have the hoses disconnected, do not move the wheels or power steering fluid will shoot out of the ports!

-Replacement Corvette P/S Hoses
+Replacement Corvette P/S Hoses 1963-1979

 Midwest is one of the oldest suppliers for Classic Corvette parts.
-Their power steering hose kit fits all 1963 through 1979 small-block equipped Corvettes.
+Their power steering hose kit fits 1963 through 1979 small-block equipped Corvettes.

-Install Power Steering Hoses
+Install New Hoses

 To install the new hoses, start with P/S pump side first.

-NOTE: On 1980, 1981, and 1982 Corvettes, be sure the fitting has a small O-ring.
-Oil the O-ring with p/s fluid before installing.
+NOTE: On 1980, 1981, and 1982 Corvettes, lightly oil the O-ring with p/s fluid before installing.

 There is a large O-ring that sits behind the big nut in back of the PS pump.
 If you want to change this, be aware that it's spring-loaded.
 Oil the O-ring with p/s fluid and carefully thread back in.